test1477/vdewsvw/README.md

-To address the issue you're facing with the SBOM generation script, specifically regarding how non-Pip components are being labeled as `pip`, we need to ensure that the script accurately identifies and categorizes package managers based on the packages being processed.
+Here's the updated script with the owner, repository names, and `GITHUB_ACCESS_TOKEN` hardcoded.
+This simplifies the script by removing dynamic CLI arguments and environment variable handling.

-### Updated Full Script
+### Updated Script

-Here’s a revised version of the script that ensures proper identification of package managers, including handling cases where non-Pip components are mistakenly labeled as `pip`:

 ```python
 import requests